kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 \(2\) A noise contour of Ldn 70 dB resulting from aircraft operations and data related to the Ldn 70 dB contour.
 When determinations on land use compatibility using Table 1 of appendix A differ between Ldn 65-70 dB and Ldn 70-75 dB, the determinations should either use the more conservative Ldn 70-75 dB column or reflect determinations based on local needs and values.

 \(3\) The categorization of alternatives pursuant to Sec.
-B150.7(a), although the persons responsible for implementation of each measure in the program must still be identified in accordance with §150.23(e)(8).
+B150.7(a), although the persons responsible for implementation of each measure in the program must still be identified in accordance with [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.23   Noise compatibility programs.|§150.23]](e)(8).

 \(4\) Use of ambient noise to determine land use compatibility.